FastTrackOrg/FastTrack/docs/user/trackingInspector.md

 * Click on the **Delete One** button (9) to delete the object on the current frame.

 ### Keyboard shortcuts summary

-A set of keyboard shortcuts are available to speed-up the tracking correction.
+A set of keyboard shortcuts are available to speed up the tracking correction.

 - Q/A: go to the previous image.
 - D: go to the next image.